nls-jajuko/beta-karttakuva-qt/README.md

 # beta-karttakuva-qt

-multi-platform map app with help from qt.io
+a multi-platform map app mashup with help from qt.io examples

 with geocoding
 ( needs libqtgeoservices_betakarttakuva.dylib in plugins/geoservices )